jyablonski/doqs/src/content/docs/services/rest_api.md

   - Monitoring metrics with Prometheus is not possible in the same way as with traditional server setups.
   - Features like OpenID Connect-based authentication (e.g., “Sign-in with Google”) are much more difficult to implement and maintain context

-All request logs are stored in AWS Cloudwatch, and traces are tracked via opentelemetry and sent over to Honeycomb where they can be monitored & alerted on.
+All request logs are stored in AWS Cloudwatch, and traces are tracked via OpenTelemetry and sent over to Honeycomb where they can be monitored & alerted on.

 ## CI / CD

 For continuous integration (CI), the entire test suite is run on every commit in a pull request using Docker.

+- Because the primary backend Database is Postgres, this enables comprehensive & performant testing

 After a PR is merged, the continuous deployment (CD) pipeline performs the following steps: